nicubarbaros/Lily/README.md

 Set modal to full window (100vw, 100vh);

 #### Classes
 > This is an example of how html is rendered.
-With the following options you can change almost every class the way you want

 ```html
 <div class="lily">